openSUSE/news-o-o/_posts/2010-06-02-opensuse-org-scheduled-outage-update.markdown

-The staging version of these sites will be similarly affected.Â  In  addition, most novell.com sites will either be unavailable or have  reduced functionality.Â  This outage should not have any affect on the  software or forum sites.
+The staging version of these sites will be similarly affected.
+In  addition, most novell.com sites will either be unavailable or have  reduced functionality.
+This outage should not have any affect on the  software or forum sites.

 Please spread the news about this, so that we can keep user disruption to a minimum.